tent/tent.io/content/_faq.md

 transfer over automatically.

-### Why is Tent distributed?

-Distributed services are resilient.
-If one part breaks or is turned off the other parts continue to operate normally.
-This is why the whole internet doesn't shut down when one site or server is having problems.
-Important services should be decentralized, offering users a choice of providers and developers the opportunity to innovate.
-The Internet itself, and the most important services on it, like the World Wide Web and Email, are all distributed systems based on open protocols.
-Just like Tent.
-Most existing social sites could be reimplemented based on Tent.

-Companies and products don't last forever. if a company changes its terms, shuts down, gets bought, discontinues a product, no problem-- you can take your data and services with you and set up somewhere else-- on your own server or at another company.
-Distributed protocol-based service have another big advantage: users on a network separated from the internet can still use them.
-Some countries and Internet Service Providers block access to services and content outside the country.
-Totalitarian regimes have blocked social networks, but distributed services inside the country, like that nation's Web still operate.
-Tent can be run inside

-The social web is too important to leave in the hands of any one company or government.
-The services on which the world depends need to be distributed.
-With Tent, now the world can depend on social.

 ### What does Tent do that existing social networks don't?

-You can take your relationships--the users you follow and the users who follow you--and your content with you.
-Tent also lets you control your data, decide who can see it, and how they can use it.
-Tent is distributed and an open protocol, so if you don't like an app or service you can write your own, or change providers.
+Tent users can take their relationships--the users they follow and the users who follow them--and their content with them.
+Tent also lets them control their data, decide who can see it, and how they can use it.
+Tent is distributed and an open protocol, so if they don't like an app or service they can write their own, or change providers.

-You do not have to advertise your tent server to anyone.
-You can also run a Tent server as a TOR hidden service, making it even harder for someone to silence your voice online or track you down.
-Tent respects pseudonyms, handles, and your right to anonymity.
-Since you control your Tent server, you also choose your name, which can be anything you want.
+They do not have to advertise their Tent servers to anyone.
+They can also run a Tent server as a TOR hidden service, making it even harder for anyone to silence their voices online or track them down.
+Tent respects pseudonyms, handles, and everyone's right to anonymity.
+Since users control their own Tent servers, they also choose their name, which can be anything they want.

-Even more features are coming in the next version of Tent
+Even more features are coming in the next version of Tent.

 ### What's wrong with other social services?

-Centralized Social Service Providers (CSSPs) limit what you can share and who you can share with.
+Centralized Social Service Providers limit what you can share and who you can share with.
 They only allow Because their products are centralized and maintained by a company, users are left in the cold when the company changes its products or shuts down.
 There's nothing wrong with a company offering users